s-haensch/visual-cheatsheet/README.md

 ## Press
 If you want to report about TCVC, your first choice would be to post a link to the [github page](https://s-haensch.github.io/visual-cheatsheet/), it already has all the Open Graph and Twitter meta information.
-For all other purposes, see the **press resources**.
+For all other purposes, see the [press resources](https://github.com/s-haensch/visual-cheatsheet/blob/master/press.md).